-A famous cup of tea, a stunning garden and it’s very own bathing house; the haven of Howick is one of Northumberland’s true hidden gems.
+With a famous cup of tea, a stunning garden and its very own bathing house, the haven of Howick Hall is one of Northumberland’s true hidden gems.

-Howick was home to Charles, 2nd Earl Grey, who was Prime Minister from 1830 to 1834 when the 1832 Great Reform Bill was passed.
-It is also the home of Earl Grey tea.
-The tea was specially blended by a Chinese mandarin using bergamot to offset the taste of the lime in the water at Howick.
+It was home to Charles 2nd Earl Grey, who was Prime Minister from 1830 to 1834.
+The Earl is probably better known for the eponymous Earl Grey tea which was specially blended using bergamot to offset the taste of lime in the water at Howick.
 Be sure to enjoy a cup in the tea rooms.

 VisitEngland would like to invite you to take part in a short survey about our website.